 Political Science Major

 Basic Requirement: Must complete 10 units in the Department of Political Science

-The department offers courses in four sub-fields: American Politics, Political Theory, Comparative Politics, and International Relations.
+The department offers courses in four sub-fields: United States Politics and Government, Political Theory, Comparative Politics, and International Relations.
 The Catalog of Courses indicates the departmental offerings by sub-field, and a current list is included below.

 Students must take: